altaireltd/capistrano-rocket-chat/README.md

 set :rocket_chat_channel, "#CHANNEL"
 ```

-And you are ready to go
+And, boom goes the dynamite!
+You're ready to go.

 ## Usage